-Two Australian studies estimate full-time starting salaries for individual universities.
-Larger earning premiums are found for individual, rather than groups of, universities.
-One found that starting salaries between two Group of Eight universities can vary by up to 13 per cent.
+Three Australian studies estimate full-time starting salaries for individual universities.
+To One found that starting salaries between two Group of Eight universities can vary by up to 13 per cent.
 The difference may be more due to locational than university factors, but grouping universities may conceal important differences between them.
+The most recent study found a starting salaries difference of 12 percentage points between the highest and lowest university, after controlling for other factors known to affect earnings.
 Unfortunately, we cannot conduct our analysis by individual university, due to the small number of people in LSAY and HILDA.